 When I went back to work after my third maternity leave, I wanted more than ever to find ways to make life more manageable, to find that elusive balance between work and home and avoid falling to pieces trying to hold it all together.
 I wanted to chat to other mums who enjoy work, who don’t wish to succeed at all costs or to the detriment of their children, but who also don’t want to sit on the sidelines and be ignored.
 I couldn’t find any forums or groups, and I got tired talking to myself, texting radio stations and wittering on to my ever-patient husband so I started this blog.

 Then rather awkwardly for someone with a blog called Office Mum, in April 2015, my office closed.

 I was offered redundancy or redeployment, and I decided, heart in mouth, to take the opportunity to make a change.
 I stepped away from the office, and into the world of freelance writing.
 I planned to try it for six months, and happily for me I’m still here.
-Mostly at night when I’d really quite like to be watching Netflix, but most of the time, I love it.
+Sometimes I resent it – like at night when I’d really quite like to be watching Netflix, but most of the time, I love it.

-Then I decided to try writing fiction, and my first book – a suspense thriller (I have trouble with genres – tomorrow I’ll tell you it’s Domestic Noir and next week I’ll call it Mystery) will be published by Poolbeg later in 2017.
+Then I decided to try writing fiction, and my first book – a suspense thriller called The Other Side of the Wall was published by Poolbeg in June 2017.

 A little bit on the personal side …